m3db/m3/doc/commitlogs.md

 There are two integrity levels available for M3DB commit logs:

-- **Synchronous:** all write operations must synchronously finish writing an entry in the commit log to complete.
+- **Synchronous:** all write operations must wait until it has finished writing an entry in the commit log to complete.
-- **Buffered:** all write operations must enqueue to a buffer an entry in the commit log to complete.
+- **Behind:** all write operations must finish enqueueing an entry to the commit log write queue to complete.

 Depending on the data loss requirements consumers can choose either integrity level.